Bare Knuckle Fighting Championship: Rules

 BKFC holds all bouts in a circular four-rope ring, referred to as the "Squared Circle".
 This ring incorporates elements of historical bare knuckle fighting by containing two scratch lines, three feet apart and in the middle of the ring.
 These scratch lines are based on the Broughton Rules, which governed bare knuckle fighting in the 19th century.
 It is a requirement that each fighter must start each round with their front foot on their scratch line.
 This is referred to as “Toe the Line”, and it is an instruction given to the fighters at the beginning of each round, followed by "Knuckle Up" which signals the beginning of the round.

-Bare Knuckle Thai

-Bare Knuckle Thai was a officially licensed brand of BKFC in Thailand.
-However, as of July 2024, BKFC Thailand ceased operations, and is now defunct.

-Rules were similar to Muay Thai, with the notable exception that competitors fight without gloves.
-Matches consist of five rounds, with each round lasting two minutes.
-The rules permitted the use of kicks, punches, elbows, and knees, but explicitly prohibit trips and sweeps.
-Fighters had to remain active in a clinch, which lasts for three seconds.
-In the event of a draw, a sixth extension round was fought to determine a winner.
-BKFC Thailand held the first special rules Bare Knuckle Thai bout, featuring Muay Thai legends Buakaw Banchamek and Saenchai, at BKFC Thailand 5: Legends of Siam on November 4, 2023.

 Broadcasting partners

 BKFC pay-per-view events were initially carried worldwide on FITE TV.
 On July 24, 2020, it was announced that DAZN would begin streaming BKFC events in August.

 After the Triller acquisition, Fite announced in February 2023 that all BKFC events would be included for Fite+ subscribers.

 On September 13, 2024, it was announced that BKFC and DAZN formed a three-year agreement which will allow DAZN to broadcast the BKFC events starting in October.